Special Leave Petitions in India: Restrictions

 SLP can be filed against any judgment or decree or order of any High Court /tribunal in the territory of India; or, SLP can be filed in case the High court refuses to grant the certificate of fitness for appeal to Supreme Court of India.

 SLP can be filed against any judgment of High Court within 90 days from the date of judgement; or SLP can be filed within 60 days against the order of the High Court refusing to grant the certificate of fitness for appeal to Supreme Court.

 Any aggrieved party can file SLP against the judgment or order of refusal of grant of certificate.

+Refusal of a certificate of appeal by the High Court indicates that the case is not considered fit for appeal under constitutional provisions.
+However, the aggrieved party may still approach the Supreme Court by filing a Special Leave Petition under Article 136.
+The Supreme Court is not bound by the High Court’s view and may independently grant leave, subject to the limitation period of about 60 days.

 This petition is required to state all the facts that are necessary to enable the court to determine whether SLP ought to be granted or not.
 It is required to be signed by Advocate on record.
 The petition should also contain statement that the petitioner has not filed any other petition in the High court.

 It should be accompanied by a certified copy of judgement appealed against and an affidavit by the petitioner verifying the same and should also be accompanied by all the documents that formed part of pleading in Lower court.